edgardsoza/Portfolio-finish-mobile-version/README.md

 # 📖 My first portfolio <a name="about-project"></a>

-This is my first portfolio and I am finishing the mobile version first.
+This is my first portfolio and I am finishing my mobile version with the contact form at the end.

 ## 🛠 Built With <a name="built-with">HTML and CSS</a>